Anangsha PatraDeputy Manager – Editorial

 IBPS Clerk Bank Preference

-The bank preference helps candidates to make their choice for filling IBPS Clerk application form.
-For filling the bank preference, candidates need to know their home state, local or official languages, bank ranking, transfer policy, and other important details.
+The bank preference helps candidates choose to fill out the IBPS Clerk application form.
+To fill the bank preference, candidates need to know their home state, local or official languages, bank ranking, transfer policy, and other important details.
 A total of 11 public sector banks take part in the recruitment process.
 Following is the list of IBPS Clerk participating banks.

 Bank Name | Bank Name |